These Numbers Show Favorable Signs for Petroleo Brasileiro S.A. – Petrobras (PBR)

 Petroleo Brasileiro S.A. – Petrobras (PBR): Who are the competitors?

-The company’s main competitors (and peers) include YPF Sociedad Anonima (YPF) that is trading 168.42% up over the past 12 months and TotalEnergies SE (TTE) that is 1.84% higher over the same period.
-Hess Corporation (HES) is 4.32% up on the 1-year trading charts.
+The company’s main competitors (and peers) include YPF Sociedad Anonima (YPF) that is trading 199.28% up over the past 12 months and TotalEnergies SE (TTE) that is -0.47% lower over the same period.
+Hess Corporation (HES) is 6.23% up on the 1-year trading charts.